Configuring and using rules for an MTA analysis

 when:

-This section describes how to create a MTA YAML rule.
+You can refer to example rules that describe how to create a YAML rule.
 This assumes that you already have MTA installed.
 See the MTA CLI Guide for installation instructions.

 7.1.
 Creating a YAML rule template